My family and I vacationed out west last week. We went to Albuquerque, spent 3 days there, then went on to Phoenix.

 Focus on the 3 Elements of the Best Possible Customer Experience.
 Be easy to do business with; make it easy for your customers to get their needs met.
 Engage your customers through warmth and friendliness and passion.
 Make the experience enjoyable.

-When you do, you’ll be in harmony with what your customers need, expect and deserve – and you’ll be perfectly positioned to deliver the best possible customer experience.
+When you do, you’ll be in harmony with what your customers need, expect and deserve – and you’ll be correctly positioned to deliver the best possible customer experience.

 Myra Golden is a customer experience keynote speaker and trainer who travels North America looking for great stories to share, and new ways to help her clients deliver the best possible customer experience.